cloudenochcsis/Unit-Voting-System/README.md

 A distributed microservice application for military unit voting on training exercise locations.
 This system demonstrates Docker containerization, Kubernetes orchestration, and modern distributed architecture patterns.

+## ⚠️ Security Disclaimer

+**This project is for learning and testing purposes only and should NOT be used in production environments.** The application may contain security vulnerabilities and lacks implementation of security best practices.
+It is designed as an educational demonstration of microservices architecture and containerization concepts, not as a production-ready voting system.

 ## Project Overview

 This application allows soldiers in a military unit to vote on the location for their next field training exercise.
 The system is built using a microservices architecture with the following components: